 William Goetzmann, Executive Editor of Financial Analysts Journal, comments:

 “This year’s Graham and Dodd award recipients impressed the Financial Analysts Journal team and panel of judges with research that is insightful, timely, pragmatic, and implementable.
 The winning articles expertly bridge the gap between the theory and practice in finance.”

 The research articles for current and previous winners can be accessed here.

 About the Graham and Dodd Awards of Excellence

 The Graham and Dodd Awards of Excellence comprise a Top Award for the best article and up to two Scroll Awards.
-Winners are chosen through a two-stage selection process: First, all members of the Financial Analysts Journal Editorial Board and Advisory Council are invited to vote, producing a shortlist of research articles published in the Financial Analysts Journal throughout the year.
-Second, the Graham and Dodd Awards of Excellence working group, assembled from the CFA Institute leadership, Board of Governors, and Financial Analysts Journal editorial team, collectively decides the award winners from the shortlist.
+Winners are chosen through a two-stage selection process: First, all members of the Financial Analysts Journal Editorial Board and Advisory Council and Managing Editor are invited to vote, producing a shortlist of research articles published in the Financial Analysts Journal throughout the year.
+Second, the Graham and Dodd Awards of Excellence working group, assembled from representatives of the CFA Institute leadership, Board of Governors, CFA Institute society leadership, and Financial Analysts Journal editorial team, collectively decides the award winners from the shortlist.

 About the Financial Analysts Journal